 Companies – especially those operating in the food industry – have an enormous influence on the number of “farm animals” that are bred and the conditions they are kept in.
 To drive change in this area, our team launches campaigns aimed at getting companies to not only stop selling products that are the result of particularly cruel processes such as battery-cage eggs, foie gras and lobster meat, but also to extend and improve their vegan range of products.

 Consumers, too, wield considerable power.
-To reach as many people as possible and successfully make them reconsider their choices, we launched the Pig Mobile Tour, the “Even if you like meat …” brochures and the Vegan Taste Week.
+To reach as many people as possible and successfully make them reconsider their choices, we launched the Pig Mobile Tour and the Vegan Taste Week.
 Our endeavours in this area benefit from tremendous voluntary support through our local groups.

 Working with Multipliers

 The word “multipliers” refers primarily to the media and to politicians.
 We also include other highly influential persons and groups.
 Our press office provides journalists with important background information as well as the latest news and information concerning animal protection and animal rights.
 We assert our influence on the world of politics by organizing petitions, taking part in conferences and engaging in direct dialogue.